BKN8T/KN8Tool/README.md

 - **🔑 John the Ripper Integration:** Checks if John the Ripper is installed and prompts for installation if not; automatically downloads the RockYou wordlist.
 - **🧩 SQLmap Integration:** Checks if SQLmap is installed.
 If not, it warns the user to install it and prepares the system for SQL injection testing.
 - **🛠️ Metasploit Framework (msf) Integration:** Verifies whether Metasploit Framework is installed.
 If not, it alerts the user and is used for detecting and exploiting security vulnerabilities in penetration tests.
+- **🔓 Hydra Integration:** Checks if Hydra is installed and prompts the user to install it if missing; allows the user to perform password cracking and authentication brute force attacks, guiding them through options such as target system details, username lists, and password lists.
 ### Installation 🚀
 1. **Clone the Repository:**
    ```bash